 But as you continue, your muscle memory will start to do its job, adapt, and engage with each swing.

 This means that the swing has all of a sudden become a great glute exercise.
-This can get very confusing, especially for the female audience.
-Because they may be worried that kettlebell swings will make them look big.
+This can get very confusing, especially for the female audience (simply because they may be worried that kettlebell swings will make them look big).

-So, if you wanna learn more about will kettlebell swings make my legs bigger check out this article.
+Related article: If you wanna learn more about “will kettlebell swings make my legs bigger“, check out this article.

 Another aspect of squeeze-the-butt is that it’s a safety necessity.